ATournel/Little-Dungeon/README.md

 # *Little Dungeon* Wiki

-**Little Dungeon** is a dungeon crawler game only playable on console.
+**Little Dungeon** is a dungeon crawler game only playable on the eclipse console.

 It is written in **Java**.